ui/stamps-api-docs/source/customer_api.rst

 A. Request
 -----------------------------

-If you're planning on building an autocomplete processing interface into your system, you can use this API to give suggestions.
+You can use this API to register your customer through Point of Sales or other websites.
+On successful redemption, Stamps will send an email containing an automatically generated password.

 =========== =========== =========================
 Parameter   Required    Description